 If the project that you’re working on doesn’t have an exact deadline, it can be extremely tempting to keep pushing it back further and further.

 Avoid procrastination by creating a false sense of urgency with strict, self-imposed deadlines that will motivate you to stay on track.
+If you feel you have to get something done by the end of the day, you're much more likely to find enough time to complete the task.

 7. Catch Some ZZZ’s